php/php-langspec/spec/04-basic-concepts.md

 The abstract model presented here defines three kinds of abstract memory
 locations:

--   A *value storage location* (VStore) is used to represent a program value, and is created by the Engine as needed.
-A VStore can contain a scalar value such as an integer or a Boolean, or it can contain a handle pointing to an HStore (see below).
 -   A *variable slot* (VSlot) is used to represent a variable named by the programmer in the source code, such as a local variable, an array element, an instance property of an object, or a static property of a class.
 A VSlot comes into being based on explicit usage of a variable in the source code.
 A VSlot contains a pointer to a VStore.
+-   A *value storage location* (VStore) is used to represent a program value, and is created by the Engine as needed.
+A VStore can contain a scalar value such as an integer or a Boolean, or it can contain a handle pointing to an HStore.
--   A *heap storage location* (HStore) is used to represent the contents of any non-scalar value, and is created by the Engine as needed.
+-   A *heap storage location* (HStore) is used to represent the contents of a [composite value](05-types.md#types), and is created by the Engine as needed.
+    HStore is a container which contains VSlots.

-Each existing variable has its own VSlot, which at any time contains a pointer to a VStore.
-A VSlot cannot contain a null pointer.
+Each existing variable has its own VSlot, which at any time points to a VStore.
 A VSlot can be changed to point to different VStores over time.
 Multiple VSlots may simultaneously point to the same VStore.
 When a new VSlot is created, a new VStore is also created and the VSlot is initially set to point to the new VStore.

-A VStore can be changed to contain different scalar values and handles over time.
+A VStore can be changed to contain different values over time.
 Multiple VStores may simultaneously contain handles that point to the same HStore.
-When a VStore is created it initially contains the scalar value NULL unless specified otherwise.
+When a VStore is created it initially contains the value `NULL` unless specified otherwise.
 In addition to containing a value, VStores also carry a *type tag* that indicates the type ([§§](05-types.md#types)) of the VStore's value.
 A VStore's type tag can be changed over time.
-At any given time a VStore's type tag may be one of the following:
-`Null`, `Bool`, `Int`, `Float`, `Str`, `Arr`, `Arr-D` (see [§§](#deferred-array-copying)), `Obj`, or `Res`.
+The tags for the values include types matching the Engine types, and may include other tags defined by the implementation, provided that these tags are not exposed to the user.

-An HStore represents the contents of a non-scalar value, and it may contain zero or more VSlots.
+An HStore represents the contents of a composite value, and it may contain zero or more VSlots.
 At run time, the Engine may add new VSlots and it may remove and destroy existing VSlots as needed to support adding/removing array elements (for arrays) and to support adding/removing instance properties (for objects).
-HStores that represent the contents of arrays and objects have some unspecified way to identify and retrieve a contained VSlot using a dictionary scheme (such as having values with integer keys or case-sensitive string keys).
-Whether an HStore is a fixed-size during its whole lifetime or whether it can change size, is unspecified.
-Whether it allocates auxiliary chunks of memory or not, is unspecified.
-Whether it organizes it's contained VSlots in a linked list or some other manner is unspecified.
+HStores support access to VSlots contained in them by integer or case-sensitive string keys.
+The exact manner of how VSlots are stored and managed within the HStore is unspecified.

+HStore may contain other information besides VSlots.
+For example, HStore for objects also contains information about object's class.
+The implementation may also add other information to HStore as needed.

 An HStore's VSlots (i.e., the VSlots contained within the HStore) point to VStores, and each VStore contains a scalar value or a handle to an